JulianFrattini/toolbox/README.md

 * [bibfile-overlap](./src/bibfile-overlap.ipynb) : a tool detecting overlapping identifiers and titles of references in a bibliography file (`.bib`) as typically used in scientific publications written in LaTeX.
 * [search-string-construction](./src/search-string-construction.ipynb) : a tool generating a search string from a list of concepts, a matrix of synonyms, and a list of relevant search fields.
 The search string can be used in academic databases for a systematic search.
-* [dockerization](./src/dockerization/) : a exeplary repository demonstrating a simple use of docker and docker-compose to start a RESTful API realized with `fastAPI`.
+* [dockerization](./src/dockerization/) : a exeplary repository demonstrating a simple use of Docker and docker-compose to start a RESTful API realized with `fastAPI`.
+More importantly, it demonstates how the file-structure should look like in case the main file ([service.py](./src/dockerization/service.py)) references helper files in subordinate folders ([helper.py](./src/dockerization/src/util/helper.py)).

 ## Documentation